alvarobartt/safejax/README.md

-# 🔐 Serialize JAX/Flax models with `safetensors`
+# 🔐 Serialize JAX, Flax, or Haiku model params with `safetensors`

-`safejax` is a Python package to serialize JAX and Flax models using `safetensors` as the tensor storage format, instead of relying on `pickle`.
+`safejax` is a Python package to serialize JAX, Flax, or Haiku model params using `safetensors` as the tensor storage format, instead of relying on `pickle`.
 For more details on why `safetensors` is safer than `pickle` please check https://github.com/huggingface/safetensors.